Benio101/Color.Comment/README.md

 | Color inline code                   | `All`: Yes, in all comments                      |

 ### Note
-Note that editing options does not take immediate effect to keep performance.
+Note that editing options does not take immediate effect to keep performance.<br>
-It requires reclassification, _eg_ triggered by editing corresponding part of code, reopening file or cut and pasting file's content.
+It requires reclassification, _eg_ triggered by editing corresponding part of code.

 ## Customization
 Extension exposes several entries for customization across two kinds of comments to customize: